AminPhakhruddin/ReviewRestaurantsMKETool/README.md

 ## Future Updates
 Some previews are currently commented out due to a previous implementation of the view.
 For the sake of time, I decided to comment out the previews so that the project could compile.
 Since previews are useful for development, I would try and reimplement the preview.
 Tests can be written to test the swift ui view state.

+As of now, there isn't the ability to edit the restaurant.
+I placed a few comments in the Content View about how I would go about creating that functionality.